 These two drugs, which are commonly called ibuprofen, are found in France under the name Nurofen.

 Used to regulate the level of intestinal gas production, this drug as well as Phazyme (INN simethicone), don’t have an exact equivalent in France.
-A similar drug is Smecta, which is an used for diarrhea.
+A similar drug is Smecta, which is also used for diarrhea.

 This drug can be found over the counter in France.
 It’s a powerful anti-diarrheal medicine but must always be combined with an intestinal antibiotic in case of infection.